The Indigenous Literacy Foundation works as an initiative of the Australian Book Industry with the support of:

 The ILF's vision is to make a positive difference in the lives of Australian Aboriginal and Torres Strait Islander children by focusing on ways to improve their literacy levels.
 We believe that children's future educational experiences can be greatly improved through enjoyable, positive engagements with books in family and community environments.

-It is the ILF's purpose to improve literacy levels in the lives of young Australian Indigenous children, to enable them to make the most of educational opportunities.
+ILF's purpose is to improve literacy levels of young Australian Indigenous children, to enable them to make the most of educational opportunities.

 OUR CORE STRATEGIES

 OUR CORE PROGRAMS

 The ILF's three core programs – Book Supply, Book Buzz and Community Literacy Projects – are as follows.

 The Book Supply sees books and literary resources gifted to remote communities.

 The Book Buzz program supplies culturally and developmentally appropriate books and First language translations for babies and toddlers in remote communities.

 The Community Literacy Projects see Australian authors and ILF ambassadors team up with major publishers and students from remote communities to write and publish books in English and First languages.

 These books are cherished in the community and sold by the ILF to schools and libraries.